 In the novel, Superman never even finds out that he is from the planet Krypton.
 For all he knows, his rocket came from Saturn, Alpha Centauri, or a secret government facility.
 His costume is a cast-off from a canceled science fiction movie.
 He later gets an upgrade from Lex Luthor, which he apparently has no qualms accepting even though Lex has already proven to be a villain of the highest caliber.

 In Batman V Superman, Jimmy shows up just long enough to get outed as a government agent and executed by some extremist types.
 At least he got to show up.
 In It's Superman, Jimmy is replaced by Willi Berg, Lois' photographer boyfriend.
 He still becomes Superman's best pal, but he is a bit sketchier than the freckled kid from the comics.
 When he can't afford to get his camera out of hock, he breaks into the pawnshop to get it back.
 He has an affair with the married friend of his ex-girlfriend.
 I expected him to at least dye his hair and take the Jimmy Olsen name when he was forced to go on the run, but the book doesn't even give fans that concession.

 Nods to the Source Material

-If you're not fan of the Superman from the comics, or the movies from the 70's and 80's, you might enjoy this.
+If you're not a fan of the Superman from the comics, or the movies from the 70's and 80's, you might enjoy this.
 Although if you're not a comics fan, you probably wouldn't want to read it in the first place.
-If you are a Superman fan you might still enjoy it.
+If you are a Superman fan, you might still enjoy it.
 I did, even though I found myself often frustrated with how characters were depicted, or certain developments that didn't make sense to me.
-Overall, I just hope that some day we get a version of Superman where the people who make it are not embarrassed to be making Superman.
+Overall, I just hope that someday we get a version of Superman where the people who make it are not embarrassed to be making Superman.